Living Learning Communities

 - You can apply to live in an on campus Living Learning Community by completing the Learning Community portion of the online housing application.

-- Living Learning Community applicants are placed in a Living Learning Community prior to attending New Student Orientation.
-Applicants are encouraged to attend a June New Student Orientation.
+- Living Learning Community applicants are responsible for selecting their own room in a Living Learning Community prior to attending New Student Orientation.
+This is done through the advertised Room Selection dates.

-- For questions about the status of your application, contact the Department of University Housing & Residence Life at 940.898.3676.
+- For questions about the status of your application, contact the Department of University Housing & Dining at 940.898.3676.

 If you have additional questions regarding the Living Learning Communities please contact: